Tech giants spot opportunity in forecasting China's smog

 The two tech rivals aren't just competing over government clients.
 Business clients - in particular renewable power generation companies - are another target, along with consumers.
 Already more than 30 solar farms in China are using IBM's forecasting technology, which can also help predict the availability of sunlight.

-Microsoft has created a website called Urban Air and a smartphone app with a 48-hour forecast for cities across China, while the China Open tennis tournament put two-day IBM pollution forecasts for parks across Beijing on its public WeChat social messaging account.
+Microsoft has created a website called Urban Air and a smartphone app with a 48-hour forecast, while the China Open tennis tournament put IBM pollution forecasts for parks across Beijing on its public WeChat social messaging account.

 But there are still kinks to work out.